 As a gestational surrogate, you have the power to give the ultimate gift to a couple struggling to start a family.
-A couple may require the use of surrogate because of a number of reasons, including absence of a uterus, uterine abnormalities, and blood disorders.
-At 3 Sisters Surrogacy we are committed to helping you make this incredible gift in an environment of security and trust.
+A couple may require the use of surrogate because of a number of reasons, including the absence of a uterus, uterine abnormalities, and blood disorders.
+At 3 Sisters Surrogacy, we are committed to helping you make this incredible gift in an environment of security and trust.

 The Process of Becoming A Surrogate Mother

 There are many highlights in your journey as a surrogate.
 Scroll down to learn about some of the important steps along the way.

 It is important that you answer the questions completely and honestly so that we are able to introduce you to the perfect intended parents.
 This will be reviewed by 3 Sisters Surrogacy staff.
 If your application is selected, a Surrogacy Liaison will contact you to proceed with the process.